-6 Program Eligibility
+Program Eligibility

-Unlike CDBG-DR funds where grantees must demonstrate their disaster recovery activities "tie-back" to the specific disaster and address a specific unmet recovery need, CDBG- MIT funds do not require a "tie-back" to a specific qualified disaster serving as the basis for the allocation.
+CDBG-MIT funds do not require a "tie-back" to a specific qualified disaster serving as the basis for the allocation.
 Instead, Grantees must demonstrate that CDBG-MIT activities:19

-- Are CDBG-eligible activities under Title I of the Housing and Community Development Act of 1974 (HCDA) or otherwise eligible pursuant to a waiver or alternative requirement; and - 2.
-Meet a national objective, including additional criteria for mitigation activities and Covered Projects; - 3.
-Meet the definition of mitigation activities; and - 4.
-Address the current and future risks as identified in the grantee's Mitigation Needs Assessment.20
+- 1. Are CDBG-eligible activities under Title I of the HCDA or otherwise eligible pursuant to a waiver or alternative requirement; - 2.
+Meet a national objective, including additional criteria for mitigation activities and Covered Projects;